Spondylolisthesis

 What is Spondylolisthesis?

-A condition where a vertebra slips out of place onto the vertebra below it.
+A condition where a vertebra in the spine slips out of place onto the vertebra below it.

 What are the symptoms of Spondylolisthesis?

-Back pain, stiffness, and numbness or weakness in legs.
+Symptoms may include lower back pain, stiffness, muscle spasms, and numbness or tingling in the legs.

 How is Spondylolisthesis diagnosed?